 There are additional exemptions for transfers of securities after they have been received from the issuer or from another owner; most securities lawyers can help effect a sale or transfer of restricted securities at any time.
 Rule 144 is frequently amended by the SEC and persons experienced with Rule 144 in the past should consult with a securities lawyer before relying upon past advice or exposure with sales covered by this rule.

-A small businessperson may sell securities himself or herself in a limited offering, a Rule 504 offering or in a nonpublic transaction (subject to "issuer-officer" exemptions in most states), but usually it is necessary to engage an underwriter if securities are to be sold to the public under a registration statement.
+A small businessperson may sell securities himself or herself in a limited offering, a Rule 504 offering or in a nonpublic transaction (subject to "issuer-officer" exemptions in most states), but usually it is necessary to engage a professional securities underwriter, if securities are to be sold to the public under a registration statement.
 Essentially there are two types of underwriting agreements: (i) “firm” and (ii) “best efforts.”
 Firm underwriting agreements are preferable.
 In the past, many of the small offerings were done on a best efforts basis but recently even small offerings have been done on a firm basis.

 The term “firm” is misleading because usually a firm underwriting agreement is not signed (thus there is no firm contract) until the registration statement is declared effective by the SEC.
 Consequently, the small businessperson in a firm underwriting bears the risk of incurring all of the structuring and registration expense on the basis of only a letter of intent.
 When the firm underwriting agreement is signed at the time the SEC declares the registration statement effective, the underwriters (usually there is a syndicate or group of forty or fifty underwriters) agree to buy all of the securities offered at a discount (usually less than ten percent (10%)) from the price at which the underwriters will sell the securities to the public.